direktiv/direktiv.github.io/docs/specification.md

           venue: "Compu Global HMN"
 ```

 When a workflow reaches an EventXor State it will halt its execution until it receives any matching event in its `events` list, where matches are determined according to the `type` and `context` parameters.
 While `type` is a required string constant, `context` can include any number of key-value pairs that will be used to filter for a match.
 The keys for this context field will be checked within the CloudEvent's Context metadata fields for matches.
-By default, any context value will be treated ass a standard Javascript Regex pattern, but `jq` queries can be performed within a string literal with the `jq()` funciton.
+By default, any context value will be treated as a standard Javascript Regex pattern, but `jq` queries can be performed within a string literal with the `jq()` funciton.
 For example: `"Hello jq(.name)!"`

 If the `timeout` is reached without receiving matches for any required event a `direktiv.stateTimeout` error will be thrown, which may be caught and handled via `catch`.